 If one of them picks up toys without being told praise them for showing initiative.
 If one of them walks away from an argument, make a big deal about them being a peacemaker.

 The more you talk about the good character traits that they are showing, the more they will try to please you in those areas.
-Kids just love to make their parents happy, and the best thing we can do is let them know WHAT pleases us so they can repeat it.
+Kids just love to make their parents happy, and the best thing we can do is let them know what pleases us so they can repeat it.

 I would suggest using character charts to help you look for the good in your child’s behavior, as well as to keep them encouraged.
+You can download the 3 Best Character Charts to Encourage Growth for free here.

 2. When correction is necessary, always point them to God’s Word.